MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/2 Scamander Point.md

 Up through the tunnel, they spy one of [[2 Scamander Point#Scamander]]'s drones and dispatch it quickly.
 Unfortunately, breaking a drone leaves a whole in the network, and whoever is at the top of the facility probably knows they're here.
 Time to get moving.

-At the top of the tunnel, coming out at [[2 Scamander Point#10.5|10.5]] they are met with an array of drones, and [[2 Scamander Point#Scamander|Julie Garnet]] in her Terra.
+At the top of the tunnel, coming out at [[2 Scamander Point#10.5 Facility Rear|10.5]] they are met with an array of drones, and [[2 Scamander Point#Scamander|Julie Garnet]] in her Terra.
 This seems like a pretty small defence force, and it turns out to indeed put up almost no resistance.

 Why are they so thin on the ground?
 Well, it turns out [[2 Scamander Point#Argent Republic Interdiction Squad|AGLA]] got here just ahead of the party, and is pretty much done wrecking the other half of Scamander's drones and Dawn Ike.
 The crew decides, frankly, that this looks like a bad situation, and lay low for a while.